Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 - Fewer arguments based on opinions and "best guesses"

-- Clearer boundaries between different roles and handoffs
+- Clearer boundaries between different roles and responsibilities

 In some cases, the safest move is simply to pause.
 We provide the evidence needed to make that call.

-"The assessment gave us permission to stop solving the wrong problems."
+"The diagnostic gave us permission to stop solving the wrong problems."

 Options come after evidence.